The edible city: Singapore’s urban and island foragers find food in the wild

 Take nasty, make tasty

 But if fear of an empty larder has awakened a desire to live off the land, it has not translated into any significant changes in foragers’ diets, who estimate that no more than 10 per cent of their meals are foraged.
-Neither did food scarcity or its threat push the self-taught Mr Luo into practice a decade ago.
+Neither did food scarcity nor its threat push the self-taught Mr Luo into practice a decade ago.
 Other appetites were at play.

 What hooked him was curiosity.